Qualitative KPIs to the Rescue

 The LA Times uncovered the practice in 2013, and since then, Wells Fargo has faced multiple regulatory fines and reprimands.
 By 2018 this was estimated at 3 billion – and as recently as 2023, they faced fresh allegations related to their cross-selling initiatives.

-This cautionary tale underscores the importance of balancing quantitative KPIs with qualitative considerations.
+This cautionary tale highlights how essential it is to balance quantitative KPIs with those all-important qualitative considerations.

-Qualitative Key Performance Indicators (KPIs) provide valuable insights beyond numerical metrics.
-Unlike quantitative KPIs, which are measured solely by numbers, qualitative indicators focus on characteristics, subjective interpretations, and descriptive aspects of a process or decision.
+Qualitative Key Performance Indicators (KPIs) provide valuable insights far beyond numerical metrics.
+Unlike quantitative KPIs, which are measured exclusively by numbers, qualitative indicators focus on characteristics, subjective interpretations, and descriptive aspects of a process or decision.

 Typically, these KPIs will track performance nuances such as Employee Satisfaction, Brand Perception, and Customer Feedback.